pavithrapri/Real-Time-Data-Processing-System-for-Weather-Monitoring-with-Rollups-and-Aggregates/README.md

 - Support for multiple weather parameters (e.g., humidity, wind speed).
 - Functionality to fetch weather forecasts and generate summaries based on predicted conditions.

-## Codebase

-The complete codebase is hosted on GitHub.
-You can access it [here](https://github.com/yourusername/weather-monitoring-system).

 ## Installation Instructions